Hashim-7/ai-fitness-app/README.md

 A full-stack fitness platform combining workout tracking, nutrition logging, and AI-powered health insights.

-The platform uses AI for calorie estimation from meal images and exercise form analysis from videos.
+The platform uses AI for calorie and nutrition estimation from meal images and exercise form analysis from workout videos.

 ## Tech Stack